csaea/sandbox/python-quick-reference.md

 Each of these examples includes a variable, the assignment operator (`=`), and its value.
 Together, they form an expression.

-## Functions
+## Built-in Functions

-Functions always have parentheses immediately after their names.
+Built-in Functions always have parentheses immediately after their names.
 Python includes many built-in functions.
+Their names are reserved keywords.
 Here are some common ones:

 - `print()`: Prints to the console (but does not return anything).
 - `input()`: Accepts user input.